captainnintendo/openAVS/README.md

 # openAVS
-OpenAVS is a hardware product.
+OpenAVS is a hardware product that is based on the NES prototype, the AVS.
+It will have a 6502 processor.